rjerez1992/edgerunner-kafka-ui/README.md

 ## Upcoming

-- Import/export templates and collection.
 - Test connection on add/edit cluster data.
 - Template versioning and groups.

-## Limitations
+## Limitations and bugs

 - Credentials with cluster Admin access are required to fetch topic's list.
-- Minify/beautify JSON doesn't work when using data generators without double quotes (for numbers for example)
+- Cluster sessions might close when suspending the device.

 ## Screenshots